SensehacK/Writing/10_Exclusive_apps_for_Mac/Top_10_Exclusive_apps_for_Mac.md

 # Top Ten Mac Exclusive Apps

 So you have bought a Mac , what can you do to make the most of it ?
 Well how about using some of its exclusive apps designed from the ground up to run perfectly on a Mac.

-Applications made for certain hardware are always optimised to the core &amp; when the developers are the hardware engineers i.e. Apps Made by Apple.
+Applications made for certain hardware are always optimized to the core &amp; when the developers are the hardware engineers i.e. Apps Made by Apple.
 They have certain degree of quality which the fragmented Operating system like the Windows &amp; Ubuntu Computer Users could never achieve.
-These Applications are tailored for optimised battery life , perfect pixel to pixel ratio applications ( supports Retina display ) etc.
+These Applications are tailored for optimized battery life , perfect pixel to pixel ratio applications ( supports Retina display ) etc.

 We recommend these applications as they give some extra value of owing a Mac rather than just an impressive Hardware.
 These software lures other non mac users to own a Mac.

+![alt text][apps]

+[apps]: compress/appsFolder.jpeg "Kautilya Save"

 The whole list consist of Premium applications which could be helpful in day to day life activities.